SAM34342/UAS_image_classification/README.md

 Pre-trained YOLO model (best.pt)

 Usage
-Place your images (front_view.jpg and back_view.jpg) in the project directory.
+Places the images (front_view.jpg and back_view.jpg) in the project directory. python fruit_detection.py

-Ensure the YOLO model file (best.pt) is available.

-Run the script:

-bash
-Copy
-python fruit_detection.py
-The script will:
+To summarize:

 Detect fruits in both images.

 Count unique fruits.

 Display the results with bounding boxes.